Conscious + Healing

 An important note.

-I stand in solidarity with Palestinians and all global communities that are amid genocide and being heavily oppressed.
-The United States has caused and continues to cause an overwhelming amount of destruction and global harm.
+I stand in solidarity with Palestinians and all global communities that are amid genocide and heavily oppressed.
+The United States continues to cause and perpetuate local and global harm.

 About & Approach